 This one is hands-down the best part of adding online personal training to your services!

-With online personal training, you can sit at home in your pajamas if you want and still make money.
-You can work while on vacation, you can work from a coffee shop, or you can do your online training on your breaks between in-person clients.
+With online personal training, you can sit at home and still make money.
+You can also train clients despite stay-at-home measures during COVID.
+In normal times, you can work while on vacation, you can work from a coffee shop, or you can do your online training on your breaks between in-person clients.
 You can literally work from anywhere at any time.

-Even if you like going into the gym and don’t feel the need to work remotely, having the ability to work from home is always a great option once and a while.
+Even if you prefer going into the gym, having the ability to work from home is an essential option for risk management of your business.
 I had a baby 5 months ago and needed my team of trainers to cover all of my in-person training clients for a little while, but I was still able to keep up with my online training while I was home with my newborn.
 A few hours here and there, while the baby was napping, was simple to keep up with and kept my online training clients happy and my income stream steady while I was off “work” for a few months.

 The last reason why you might want to make online training part of your business (or, at least, the last reason we’ll discuss for now because there are plenty more) is the resiliency it can create in your business.